where to recycle your clothes and shoes in australia

 UPPAREL (Australia-wide).
 We’ve all done a big Kondo cleanout only for our bags of garb to sit in the car boot or hallway for months.
 Upparel cuts out your trip to the charity store.
 For a fee, they’ll collect your used clothes, hats, bags and more, right from your door.
 Most of what they receive goes to charity stores, while around a third is sent overseas for upcycling or recycling.
 They’ll also give you a store credit to buy some socks.
 Happy tootsies, happy life.

 WORN UP (Australia-wide).
 Worn Up accepts towels, sheets, non-wearable uniforms and deadstock from businesses, schools and sports associations.
 These are turned into new products like dog beds, school desks and tiles.
-Drop off your items at approved Australia Post locations across Australia.
+You can book a collection with Worn Up according to your organisation or business over here.